fle/fle.github.io/sources/010-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 1. One (and only one) maintainer, who manage GIT repository and releases
 2. Never commit directly on ``master``
+3. Never rebase ``master`` on any branch
-3. Do not get out of planned workflow
+4. Do not get out of planned workflow

 .. raw:: html